-The latest Eurobarometer on 'SMEs, resource efficiency and green markets' asked companies about both recent resource-efficiency actions they planned to take in the next 2 years.
+The latest Eurobarometer on 'SMEs, resource efficiency and green markets' asked companies about both recent resource-efficiency actions they had taken and additional resource-efficiency actions they planned to take in the next 2 years.
 The Eurobarometer then compared these responses with responses given to the same questions in 2015.
 Lithuanian companies show a slight decline in intentions to invest in all eight dimensions of resource efficiency compared to 2015, despite ambition levels already being low; saving energy and water are exceptions here.